 Today is November 26 and the Navigate the Chaos question to consider is “how often do you remind yourself no one knows?”
 While navigating the chaos it is common to look at those who have achieved some level of success and assume their fortunes are related to their ability to have some secret, path, or recipe.
+The advent of social media and its subsequent growth around the globe has only amplified this perception.
 The truth is quite the opposite.
-Most people that successfully navigated the chaos made it up as they went along.
+Most people who successfully navigated the chaos made it up as they went along.
 As difficult as such an observation may be, there is plenty of evidence to suggest it is so.

 In his May 10, 2019, Wall Street Journal column “Graduates, Are You Ready for the Most Important Secret in the Whole Wide World?”
 Jason Gay wrote “Nobody really knows what they’re doing.
 Life is a series of leaps and educated guesses.
 Sometimes, uneducated guesses.
 We can practice, prepare, and read all the instruction manuals, but we are really all making this up as we go along.
 Even the people who seem like they know what they’re doing—they don’t know what they’re doing all the time.”